88% Syrah, 12% Viognier

 Dry Creek Valley

-Weather: Wet spring and warm, dry summer, with rain at end of harvest.
+Weather: Dry spring and typical warm, dry summer, with no sustained heat spells.

-Fermentation: Whole-berry, destemmed, not crushed, fermented on indigenous yeast; pressed after six days; natural malolactic.
+Fermentation: Whole-berry, destemmed, not crushed, fermented on indigenous yeast; pressed after seven days; natural malolactic.

 View this wine on CellarTracker